Top Ten Nutrition Questions

 - Don’t feed bones to dogs who tend to wolf down their food

-- Cats often prefer their chicken wings or drumstucks browned (not cooked through) and can also be fed lamb cutlets, beef spare ribs, smaller ox tail bones, lamb shanks, osso bucco etc.
+- Cats can also be fed chicken wings, drumsticks, lamb cutlets, beef spare ribs, smaller ox tail bones, lamb shanks, osso bucco etc.

 Alternatively, safe chew toys can be used instead of bones to help keep the teeth clean and, in all cases, daily tooth-brushing is recommended.